Configuring syslog on ESXi

 5. In the Edit Profile dialog, set one or more of the five configuration options.

-• If you configured syslog using esxcli or advanced configuration options and captured this as a reference host, the 5 configuration options are already visible under the Advanced Configuration option section.
+• If syslog has been configured using esxcli or advanced configuration options and captured this as a reference host, the 5 configuration options are already visible under the Advanced Configuration option section.

 • If syslog has not been previously configured, right-click the Advanced Configuration options section and add a profile for each of the five configuration options.